elanatframework/Code_behind/doc/route_configuration.md

 }
 ```

-The code above shows a Controller that returns the string `This is main page` if there is no section.
-If there is section named first, second, third, and fourth is requested after the main path, the pages `page1.aspx`, `page2.aspx`, `page3.aspx` and `page4.aspx` will be returned respectively.
+The code above shows a Controller that returns the string `This is main page` if there is no segment.
+If there is segment named first, second, third, and fourth is requested after the main path, the pages `page1.aspx`, `page2.aspx`, `page3.aspx` and `page4.aspx` will be returned respectively.

 Example: